SquareBracketAssociates/Booklet-Glorp/Chapters/Glorp/Glorp.md

 Glorp to read the elements from the database and _order_ \(aka _sort_\) them by the field described in the block.
-This is useful so the collection that holds the references to the items \(in this example\) is always sorted the same way, because the order the rows come from the database is not always the same, and you can't trust they will return in the same order as they were written.
+This is useful so the collection that holds the references to the items \(in this example\) is always sorted the same way, because the order of the rows comes from the database is not always the same, and you can't trust they will return in the same order as they were written.

 The `writeTheOrderField` command will make Glorp save the index of the